JohnTwiiX/baby-tools-shop/README.md

 docker ps -a

 # connect to your running container
-docker exec -it <container-id> python manage.py createsuperuser
+docker exec -it <container-id> bash

-# then create your superuser with
+# docker exec    - that allows you to run a new command in a running container
-# username
+# -it            - allows you to interact with the command-line interface as if you were connected directly to it
-# email (can be empty)
+# <container-id> - container you want to interact with
-# password
+# bash           - want to run inside the container
 ```

 ### Hints